ThomasRitschel/gravity/README.md

 Numerical Model to Simulate Gravity-Driven Soil Aggregation and Colloidal Self-Assembly

-Instructions to gravity_aggregation_3D.exe
+Instructions to aggregation_modeler_3D.exe
 ------------------------------------------
-supporting executable to manuscript "Mechanistic modeling and 3D exploration of gravity-constrained aggregation in natural aqueous systems" by Tom Guhra, Thomas Ritschel and Kai Uwe Totsche
+supporting executable to manuscript "The mechanisms of gravity-constrained aggregation in natural colloidal suspensions" by Tom Guhra, Thomas Ritschel and Kai Uwe Totsche

 General Information